SaadChaouki/crisp-dm-project/README.md

 The project has to follow the CRISP-DM industry standards for data science:

+* Business Understanding
+* Data Understanding
+* Preparing Data
+1. Business Understanding
+2. data Understanding
+3. Preping data to be analysed
+4. Modeling Data
+5. evaluation
+6. Deployment

-The dataset used can be found on Kaggle and the finding on Medium.
+The dataset used can be found on [Kaggle](https://www.kaggle.com/sobhanmoosavi/us-accidents/data) and the finding on [Medium](https://medium.com/r/?url=https%3A%2F%2Fwww.kaggle.com%2Fsobhanmoosavi%2Fus-accidents%2Fdata).

+## Getting Started

+### Requirement

+* Python 3
+* Scikit-Learn
+* Pandas
+* Numpy
+* Statsmodels
+* Seaborn
+* Plotly

+### Notebook & Data

+The dataset is a csv file called *US_Accidents_Dec19.csv*.
+All the code is in the *CRISP-DM Project.ipynb* Jupyter notebook.

 ## References
 * Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath.
 "A Countrywide Traffic Accident Dataset.", 2019.